MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-hasprefix-operator.md

 |[`!hasprefix_cs`](not-hasprefix-cs-operator.md) |RHS isn't a term prefix in LHS |Yes |`"North America" !hasprefix_cs "CA"`|

 > [!NOTE]
-> The following abbreviations are used in the table above:
+> The following abbreviations are used in the above table:
 >
 > * RHS = right hand side of the expression
 > * LHS = left hand side of the expression

 For more information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).

 Case-insensitive operators are currently supported only for ASCII-text.
 For non-ASCII comparison, use the [tolower()](tolowerfunction.md) function.